-Easy 4 km roundtrip trail leads through the flats into the canyon.
-We really needed to stretch our legs and decided to hike another 2 km to the end “marked” by triple waterfall.
-Trail is easy to follow but not marked, so read these instructions.
+An easy trail leads through the flats into the canyon.
+We really needed to stretch our legs and decided to hike another 2 km to the end “marked” by a triple waterfall.
+The trail is easy to follow but not marked, so read these instructions.

 Athabasca falls have a drop of 24 metres.
 The very bottom part of the falls is a popular area for starting a white water rafting trip on the Athabasca River.